 If you are feeling stressed, unmotivated, anxious or uncertain due to work, you are not alone, but you may need to take a step back and think about how this is affecting you.
 Being mentally healthy at work is crucial for both employees and employers.
-Stress, depression and anxiety rank largest for absence in the workplace, with mental health problems in the UK costing employers £35 billion in 2018, and with the rise of mental health concerns, this is likely to increase.
+Stress, depression and anxiety rank largest for absence in the workplace, with mental health problems in the UK costing employers £35 billion in 2018, and with the rise of mental health concerns, this is likely to have already increased.

 The amount of time you focus on your work versus other aspects of your life, is an important aspect to healthy working environments, your lifestyle and overall health, which is different for everyone.
 The increasing effect of working long hours can cause a knock-on effect at home causing family strain and struggles, exhaustion, lack of concentration, interest and motivation.
 This can all link to stress which is the number one cause of most mental and physical health concerns, so why is it important to create a healthy work-life balance?